NoahTheCodeMaker/React-Capstone-Frontend/README.md

 I wanted to create a frontend for the flask API that I had to built to get my Udacity Nanodegree, and this was the result of my testing!

 ## Running Locally
 To run this frontend, stand up the backend, and then run the following commands in the root folder.
-(Assuming you already have Node Package Manager installed)
+(Assuming you already have Node installed, which can be found at https://nodejs.org/en/download")
 ```
 npm install
 npm start